bonbon123123/bomberman/README.md

 # bomberman
-NES Bomberman with Canvas, Mostly 1 to 1 recreation of first adn second level.
+NES Bomberman with Canvas, Mostly 1 to 1 recreation of first and second level.

 You start in the corner.